agcdtmr/100DaysOfCloudDevOps/README.md

 - [ ] Learn everyday
 - [ ] Write a detailed commit message and push your progress on GitHub everyday
 - [ ] Publish a blog that will serve as your documentation.
 Here's my [blog](https://anj.hashnode.dev/)
-- [ ] Share your wins and blog/documentation on LinkedIn or other social media platform you may have!
+- [ ] Share your wins and blog/documentation on LinkedIn or other social media platform you may have
 - [ ] Applause/like/heart, comment and check out what others are learning and learn from them
 - [ ] Take care of yourself: pause, stretch, hydrate.
 More on [WWCode Code of Balance](https://www.womenwhocode.com/blog/category/mental-health).